 Cutting-edge technology like AI has made its way into project management, specifically through software.
 PMs have historically been reliant on software like Microsoft Excel for data entry and analysis and Microsoft Project for project management.
 However, better tools have become available.
 Repetitive tasks can be automated, increasing efficiency and allowing workers to dedicate more time elsewhere to higher value work.

-Optimizing resources will become much easier with the opportunity to let software create resource models, while PMs can take a more top-level strategizing position.
+Optimizing resources will become much easier with the opportunity to let the software create resource models, while PMs can take a more top-level strategizing position.
 Automation will become an indispensable project management trend, as it allows PMs to increase their productivity and reduce their workload.
 In future, automation will become a PM’s strongest asset.

 PMs need higher quality tools than ever, since they’re now expected to get more done with less – while budgets are falling, companies are expecting PMs to take on more projects.
 Expectations are rising but resources aren’t, which leaves PMs needing to optimize as much as they possibly can.

-By improving the quality of the software they’re using, PMs will have access to valuable project insights that they can use to make data driven decisions.
+By improving the quality of the software they’re using, PMs will have access to valuable project insights that they can use to make data-driven decisions.
 Resource management software can support PMs with AI driven insights, showing PMs how resources are performing across multiple projects.
-Automatic heatmaps and coolmaps can be generated, giving visibility to both projects and individuals.
-To continue delivering high quality work and making accurate data driven decisions, PMs will increasingly adopt new software in 2019.
+Automatic heatmaps and cool maps can be generated, giving visibility to both projects and individuals.
+To continue delivering high-quality work and making accurate data-driven decisions, PMs will increasingly adopt new software in 2019.

 2019 is going to be the year of the digital and agile PMO.
 Offices will step away from rigid workflow structures and explore new methodologies.
 More businesses will embrace AI and automation so that PMs will have the chance to manage projects much more effectively.

 Tempus Resource is a tool that PMs can use to create their own workflows, adapting to business needs and increasing visibility of resources down to the individual skills and workload.
-Implementing intelligent AI driven insights based on real time data will mean that PMs in 2019 are equipped to face new industry expectations and challenges.
+Implementing intelligent AI driven insights based on real-time data will mean that PMs in 2019 are equipped to face new industry expectations and challenges.
 You can implement Tempus Resource into your business today to stay ahead of your competitors and embrace the future.

-Get in touch with ProSymmetry today to find out how Tempus Resource can keep your business ahead of the curve with code-free workflows, AI driven insights and intelligent resource planning and modelling.
+Schedule a demo and find out how Tempus Resource can keep your business ahead of the curve with code-free workflows, AI driven insights and intelligent resource planning and modelling.